isomerpages/govtech-corp/_about-us/Who We Are.md

 description: ""
 variant: markdown
 ---
-<font color="*#ff0000**"> GovTech is the implementing arm of PMO's Smart Nation and Digital Government Office (SNDGO), collectively known as the Smart Nation and Digital Government Group (SNDGG).
+&gt; <font color="*#ff0000**"> GovTech is the implementing arm of PMO's Smart Nation and Digital Government Office (SNDGO), collectively known as the Smart Nation and Digital Government Group (SNDGG).
 We harness the best info-communications technologies to make a difference to the everyday lives of people in Singapore.</font>

 ### Our Vision
 Empowering our nation with possibilities through infocomm technology and related engineering technology.